NateMoeller/StreamerContracts/README.md

 # Bounty Streamer
 https://bountystreamer.gg is a free to use incentivied donations platform built for twitch.tv...
 Its designed to bring streamers closer to their viewers by building big moments.

 Incentivized donations are extremely common on streaming platforms.
-You'll frequently hear "Do 'x' and I'll donate another 'y' dollars".
+You'll frequently hear "Do **X** and I'll donate another **Y** dollars".
 These types of donations are fun!
 They add stacks to the stream and keep the audience invested.
-For example, Drake famously told Ninja "I'll give you 5k is you get this win".
+For example, Drake famously told Ninja "I'll give you **5k** is you **get this win**".
 That was a big moment that had over half a million users watching!

 ## Can I use this code?
 Absolutly!
 But please contact nckackerman@gmail.com first.